The January Man: Plot

 Nick realizes that the previous murders occurred on dates that are prime numbers, all of which are among the twelve prime numbers possible up to the number 31.
 Because 5 is the only one of the prime numbers that has not been used, Nick deduces that the next murder will take place the following night, on the fifth of the month.
 However, Nick is seemingly proven wrong when a woman is strangled one day ahead of Nick's prediction, after which the killer leaps out the window to his death.
 Nick believes that this is a copycat killing, especially when he learns that the man broke a window, as opposed to picking a lock to gain entrance as in the other murders.
 Frank and the mayor consider the case closed and are content to be done with Nick.

-Nick and Ed figure out that the position of the victims' buildings, when seen on a map of Manhattan, forms the constellation Virgo.
+Nick and Ed discover the position of the victims' buildings, when seen on a map of Manhattan, forms the constellation Virgo.
 They also realize that all the rooms in which the murders took place have windows on the front of the building, and that when the exterior positions of the windows are lined up together according to which floor they are on, they correlate to eleven notes in the chorus of the song "Calendar Girl".
 This enables them to identify where the killer will next strike.

 Nick sets a trap with Bernadette as bait, outfitting her with a neck guard to prevent the killer from strangling her.
 The trio stakes out the room in a supply closet and witness the killer picking the lock to get into the apartment.
 They intercept the apartment's resident and send Bernadette in, where she is attacked.
 Nick breaks in and, after a prolonged struggle with the killer, subdues him.
-He then wraps him up in the hall carpet and delivers him to the police outside the building.
+He then wraps up the suspect in a carpet and delivers him to the police.